external facebook instagramlinkedin pinterest playsearch twitteryoutube

 1. It depletes the nutrients available to the plant through the soil.

-2. It causes the seedlings to dry out faster and need more frequent watering.
+2. It causes the soil to dry out faster and need more frequent watering.

 3. It can stunt the growth of the seedling.